SumitSahu44/learn_github/README.md

 - git diff
 Displays the changes between your working directory and the last commit, or between specific commits or branches.

+- git tag <tag_name>
+Creates a tag for marking specific commits as releases or important points in the project's history.
+Use -a to create annotated tags with messages.